 Reverse Osmosis and Sustainability

-Some newer RO systems feature a permeate pump, which increases water pressure and reduces the amount of wastewater produced.
+Some newer SoftPro RO systems feature a permeate pump, which increases water pressure and reduces the amount of wastewater produced.
 Other systems use a tankless design, eliminating the need for a storage tank and reducing water waste associated with tank drainage.

 Purifying Your World: Understanding Reverse Osmosis